Budget is already allotted for the year. There’s not enough time to make a deal.

 The post-sale activity is what’s really going to take time: cleaning up and transferring your data, onboarding and training your team, and making sure everything is running smoothly.

-If you decide and sign on in December, the software company’s customer success reps may be more available to help you with important set-up tasks right away.
+If you decide and sign on later in the year, the software company’s customer success reps may be more available to help you with important set-up tasks right away.

 Push the decision off to January, and you could find yourself in post-sale Siberia.
-You’ll be waiting for assistance behind all the other chumps who didn’t opt in early either.
+You’ll be waiting for assistance behind all the other cotton-headed ninny muggins who didn’t opt in early either.

-On your end, business tends to be slower in December.
+On your end, business tends to slow through Q4.
 What better opportunity to put some new software in place than when your sales team has some extra time to go through the training and get organized?

 They can then contact support with any questions they may have, play around with it, and get used to it without feeling rushed.